Followers

 Autumn Winds

-Brigadier General Richard Montgomery pulled at his leather glove as the line of poorly fed and armed men marched north.
-The winds were picking up and the skies looked like slate.
-His gaze shifted to the dense forests to the north – Canada.
-We must strike quickly or these lads will leave their bones here.
+Brigadier General Richard Montgomery tugged at his leather glove as the line of poorly fed and poorly armed men marched northward.
+The winds were strengthening, and the skies looked like slate.
+His eyes shifted to the dense forests to the north – Canada.
+We must strike quickly, or these lads will leave their bones here.

 Brigadier General Richard Montgomery